Ananth1082/LabLeak/README.md

 # Studious Doodle
-Is a simple way to share lab work within class, with no logins and can be veiwed directly.<br>
+Is a simple way to share lab work within class, with no logins read and writes.<br>

 ## Motivation
 Since sharing lab codes via email or whatsapp is not convenient and requires phones (which is not allowed in our college labs).
 So I created a simple system where people can share lab codes inside the terminal (using curl) which makes the whole process faster and hastle-free.